phonghuule/Cost-And-Usage-Governance/README.md

 # **Cost And Usage Governance**

-This lab is provided as part of **[AWS Innovate For Every Application Edition](https://aws.amazon.com/events/aws-innovate/apj/for-every-app/)**,  it has been simplified from an [AWS Workshop](https://github.com/aws-samples/amazon-OpenSearch-intro-workshop)
+This lab is provided as part of **[AWS Innovate For Every Application Edition](https://aws.amazon.com/events/aws-innovate/apj/for-every-app/)**

-Click [here](https://github.com/phonghuule/aws-innovate-data) to explore the full list of hands-on labs.
+Click [here](https://github.com/phonghuule/aws-innovate-fea-2022) to explore the full list of hands-on labs.

 ℹ️ You will run this lab in your own AWS account.
 Please follow directions at the end of the lab to remove resources to avoid future costs.